loievskyi/task_helpers/README.md

 - perform - the main method that starts the task worker. total_iterations argument are required (how many processing iterations the worker should do.)

 ### BaseAsyncWorker methods:
-The same, but the methods are asynchronous and have slightly different logic inside.
+The same as in BaseWorker, but the methods are asynchronous and have slightly different logic inside.

 ### ClassicWorker & ClassicAsyncWorker
 Сlassic worker, where the task is a tuple: (task_id, task_data).